Job Definition Reference

 Further references:

-• Please see the External Data FAQ Article for more information.
+template demonstrates the usage of this feature - Please see the External Data FAQ Article for more information.

 SimSettings